antonioc57/json-server-heroku/README.md

 ## Create your database

-1 .
-Clone this repo to anywhere on your computer.
+1 . .Clone this repo to anywhere on your computer.

 ```bash
 git clone https://github.com/jesperorb/json-server-heroku.git